• Outside Time for Indoor Cats

 Keep Your Cat in the Box

 By Suzanne Hetts, Ph.D. and Dan Estep, Ph.D.
-Five Things You Must Do Keep the Litter Box Area Odor-Free Cats’ have a very sensitive sense of smell.
-Odors are probably more important to cats than they are even to dogs. …
+Five Things You Must Do Keep the Litter Box Area Odor-Free Keep the Litter Box as Clean as (or Cleaner Than) Your Bathroom Make the Litter Box a Safe Place Provide More …

 Read More